-2.3.2 Roadway Design Changes
+2.3.2 Roadway Design Changes between the Alternatives Screening Process and the Draft EIS

-Two notable changes were made to roadway components of the Action Alternative after the alternatives screening process.
+Two notable changes were made to roadway components of the Action Alternative after the alternatives screening process and before the Draft EIS was released.
 These two changes included the following items:

 - The design between 500 South and 400 North in Bountiful/West Bountiful was revised to propose braided ramps instead of auxiliary lanes for both the northbound and southbound directions.
 This change was made because the ramp spacing between 500 South and 400 North with the auxiliary lanes would not meet interchange spacing standards.
 The braided ramps would improve safety by reducing the amount of merging and weaving between 500 South and 400 North.
-The braided ramps are shown in Figure 2.4-10, Action Alternative: Bountiful/West Bountiful Segment, Figure 2.4-11, Bountiful/West Bountiful Option A 400 North Northern and Southern Options, and Figure 2.4-12, Bountiful/West Bountiful Option A 500 South Northern and Southern Options, in Section 2.4.2, Action Alternative. - The design of the east side access for the Salt Lake City 1000 North Northern Option north of 600 North was changed to provide a new northbound on-ramp and off-ramp access to Warm Springs Road on the east side of I-15 near 800 North and eliminate access to and from Warm Springs Road near 1100 North.
+The braided ramps are shown in Figure 2.4-10, Action Alternative: Bountiful/West Bountiful Segment, and in Section 2.4.2, Action Alternative. - The design of the east side access for the Salt Lake City 1000 North Northern Option north of 600 North was changed to provide a new northbound on-ramp and off-ramp access to Warm Springs Road on the east side of I-15 near 800 North and eliminate access to and from Warm Springs Road near 1100 North.
 This change was made to improve access and reduce impacts to businesses on Warm Springs Road.
 With this change, the Salt Lake City 1000 North Northern Option would still provide full I-15 access to the west side of I-15 from the 1000 North interchange.
-The new east-side access for the Salt Lake City 1000 North Northern Option is shown in Figure 2.4-23, Action Alternative: Salt Lake Segment, and Figure 2.4-24, Salt Lake City 1000 North Northern and Southern Options, in Section 2.4.2, Action Alternative.
+The new east-side access for the Salt Lake City 1000 North Northern Option is shown in Figure 2.4-21, Action Alternative: Salt Lake Segment, and Figure 2.4-22, Salt Lake City 1000 North Northern and Southern Options, in Section 2.4.2, Action Alternative.

-The roadway facilities included in the Action Alternative are described in Section 2.4.2.
-Action Alternative.
+The roadway facilities included in the Action Alternative are described in Section 2.4.2, Action Alternative.

-2.3.3 Pedestrian and Bicyclist Facilities
+2.3.3 Bicyclist and Pedestrian Facilities

-For the Action Alternative and its segment options, UDOT continued to refine the conceptual pedestrian and bicyclist facility designs in coordination with the local Cities and Counties.
-Some of these refinements included facility widths, decisions regarding which side of the cross streets there would be shared-use paths and/or sidewalks, and connections of the pedestrian and bicyclist facilities with the existing local pedestrian and bicyclist facilities.
+For the Action Alternative and its segment options, UDOT continued to refine the conceptual bicyclist and pedestrian facility designs in coordination with the local Cities and Counties.
+Some of these refinements included facility widths, decisions regarding which side of the cross streets there would be shared-use paths (SUPs) and/or sidewalks, and connections of the bicyclist and pedestrian facilities with the existing local bicyclist and pedestrian facilities.
+The bicyclist and pedestrian facilities included in the Action Alternative are listed in Table 2.4-2, Action Alternative Bicyclist and Pedestrian Improvements by Location, in Section 2.4.2, Action Alternative.